 What are the time differences between the SAT and the ACT?

 One of the biggest differences between the SAT and ACT is time pressure.
 On the SAT, you have quite a bit more time per question, so you will feel less of a time crunch even though the questions are actually more difficult.
 On the ACT, however, you must complete more questions in a shorter period of time.

 The best answer to this question is that it depends.
-In terms of content the ACT tends to be a bit more straightforward and less “tricky” than the SAT.
+In terms of content, the ACT tends to be a bit more straightforward and less “tricky” than the SAT.
 Overall, SAT questions tend to require more critical thinking.
-But with that being said, although the ACT may be more straightforward, you are required to answer those questions in a much shorter period of time.
-So if you don’t perform well under timed pressure then it might make more sense to take the SAT.
-Another difference between the exams is that the ACT only has one math section and you are allowed to use a calculator throughout the entire section.
+Although the ACT may be more straightforward, you are required to answer those questions in a much shorter period of time.
+So if you don’t perform well under timed pressure, then it might make more sense to take the SAT.
+Another difference between the exams is that the ACT only has one math section, and you are allowed to use a calculator throughout the entire section.
 On the SAT, in contrast, there are two math sections and you can only use a calculator in the second math section (which, fortunately, is the longer section).

 What about the essay?

 SAT test takers can breathe a sigh of relief.
-The Covid-19 pandemic has actually accelerated the College Board’s plans to eliminate the essay section and, beginning next year, the SAT will lack an essay section.
-While in the coming years the ACT may follow suit, at the moment it still offers an essay as an optional component of the exam.
-Overall, the essay is becoming less and less important to college admissions and many universities no longer require it.
-It is important to check your prospective universities admissions requirements.
+The Covid-19 pandemic has actually accelerated the College Board’s plans to eliminate the essay section and, beginning next year, the SAT will lack the essay section.
+While in the coming years the ACT may follow suit, at the moment, it still offers an essay as an optional component of the exam.
+Overall, the essay is becoming less and less important to college admissions.
+Many universities no longer require it.
+As a result, it is important to check your prospective universities admissions requirements.

 Still not sure which test to take?
 Need help with SAT or ACT prep?
-Reach out to us today and we’ll help you get started.
+Reach out to us today.
+We’ll help you get started.